 - Political economy of regional integration.
 Also recent series of PEA of regional communities in Africa, here.

 - Country level political economy analysis: Many of DFID’s original drivers of change study can be found on GSDRC website.
 Other notable examples, include Ghana; Malawi; Nigeria and Bangladesh.

 - Sectoral political economy analysis, such as public sector reform in Uganda; Serbia’s private MSME sector.

-- Problem within sector: A Political Economy Analysis of Reform of Tuberculosis Treatment in Ukraine – paper examines why Ukraine has failed to adopt several reforms to its tuberculosis program despite a series of recommendations from international experts over a period of years.
+- Problem within sector: A Political Economy Analysis of Reform of Tuberculosis Treatment in Eastern Europe – paper examines why Eastern Europe has failed to adopt several reforms to its tuberculosis program despite a series of recommendations from international experts over a period of years.

 - Leather sector reform in Bangladesh – see here.

 - Why A Feminist Political Economy Analysis Of Women’s Health And Reproductive Freedom? – using the Philippines as a case study, this research examines how social reproductive labour is harnessed to service various economic activities, including nation-building.

 - A WILPF Guide to feminist political economy – an examination of how the Women’s International League for Peace and Freedom (WILPF) uses a feminist PEA to understand the broader context of war and post-conflict recovery.